0z0nee/ngl/doc/learn/[03] Grammar.md

 ```

-Append datas for the specified values to the parameterized_descriptor
+Append data for the specified values to the parameterized_descriptor.

 ##### Concept shape